-- 25. For process control, the Contractor shall monitor the pavement temperature with an infrared temperature device.
+- 23. Equip blade graders operating adjacent to the pavement during shoulder construction with a 2 by 8 inch or larger board, or other attachment providing essentially the same results, attached to their blades so it extends below the blade edge and protects the pavement surface from damage by the grader blade.
+[Spec 330-10] - 24.
+Perform the verification measurements at a min. frequency of twice per day to ensure the temperature of the mix at the paving site is checked and recorded in accordance with the procedures stated in the specifications.
+Reject a load or portion of a load of HMA, when a mix temperature exceeds the acceptance limits.
+Document the temperature readings on truck tickets and on the Asphalt Roadway Verification Report, Form 675-030-021.
+[Spec.
+330-6.1.3, CPAM 5.10], CPAM 11.2 - 25.
+For process control, the Contractor shall monitor the pavement temperature with an infrared temperature device.
 The roadway density shall be monitored by either 6- inch diameter roadway cores, a nuclear density gauge, or other density measuring device at a min. frequency of once per 1,500 feet of pavement.
 [Spec.
 330-2.1] - 26.
 Perform the verification activities at a min. frequency of once per layer per day to ensure the spread rate (yield) is in compliance with the Contract requirements.
 Ensure the spread rate is within 5% of the target spread rate.
-When determining the spread rate, use, at a minimum, an average of five truckloads of mix.
-When the average spread rate is beyond plus or minus 5% of the target spread rate, monitor the thickness of the pavement layer closely and adjust the construction operations.
-If the Contractor fails to maintain an average spread rate within plus or minus 5% of the target spread rate for two consecutive days, the Engineer may elect to stop the construction operation at any time until the issue is resolved.
+When determining the spread rate, use, at a minimum, an average of five truckloads of mix and at a maximum, an average of 10 truckloads of mix.
+When the average spread rate for two consecutive days is beyond plus or minus 5% of the target spread rate, stop the construction operation until the issue is resolved.
+If an individual spread rate is beyond plus or minus 20% of the target spread rate, stop the construction operation until the issue is resolved.
 The results shall be documented in the Asphalt Road-Verification Report, Form 675-030-21.
-[Spec 330-6.1.5.1, CPAM Sec 5.10]. - 27.
-Perform the verification activities by randomly taking a minimum of ten measurements of the cross slope per mile in tangent sections, control points in transition sections, and a minimum of three cross slope measurements on fully superelevated sections over a day's production to ensure the Contractor's measurements are within the acceptable tolerances listed in Table 330-4 Cross Slope Acceptable Tolerance.
+[Spec 330-6.1.5.1 & 330-6.1.5.2, CPAM Sec 5.10]. - 27.
+Perform the verification activities by randomly taking a minimum of ten measurements of the cross slope per mile in tangent sections, control points in transition sections, and a minimum of three cross slope measurements on fully superelevated sections to ensure the Contractor's measurements are within the acceptable tolerances listed in Table 330-4 Cross Slope Acceptable Tolerance.
 (Individual Deviations: +/- 0.4 % for tangent and superelevated sections, +/- 0.5 % for shoulders, Average Deviations: +/- 0.2 % for tangent and superelevated sections, +/- 0.5 % for shoulders).
 [Spec.
-330-9, CPAM 5.10]
+330-9.3, CPAM 5.10]